Lap up some lycopene with this cool-down classic summer soup. (Photo credit: Doug Young)

 In case you didn’t notice, it’s full-on tomato season.
 From the backyard gardeners in the neighborhood who insist on giving you a brown paper bag full of their yield to the local farm stands overflowing with cherry and heirloom varieties, there is an eat-over-the-sink, ripe tomato sandwich in your near future.

-As delicious as that may be, it might not satisfy your thirst on a hot August day.
-Leave it to the Spaniards to figure out what to do with tomato abundance.
-Make a batch of gazpacho!
+As delicious as that may be, it might not satisfy your August afternoon thirst.
+Leave it to the Spaniards to figure out what to do with an abundance of tomatoes: Make a batch of gazpacho!

 Gentry, who uses organic, regenerative, no-till practices on the three-acres she rents from Mama Farm, the 28-acre property in Brookhaven, founded by actress Isabella Rossellini, took the veggie touches regaled by Udle and streamlined them into something more sippable.